AI Summary

 - Do Runway credits roll over each month?

-- No. The monthly credit allowance on Standard, Pro and Unlimited does not roll over; unused credits expire and reset within 24 hours of your billing date, so any allowance you do not use is forfeited.
+- Only on the Max plan, which rolls over unused credits for one month.
+On Standard and Pro the monthly credit allowance does not roll over; unused credits expire each cycle, so any allowance you do not use is forfeited.